lordarthas/eu_vat_id/README.md

 # eu_vat_id

-Under construction Rust crate to validate European Union business VAT IDs
+Rust crate to validate European Union business VAT IDs.

-First objective: perform syntactic validation, which is enough for most.

-Second objective: query the VIES to see if the VAT ID actually exists.
+## TODO

+* Make regulax expressions more specific so they can check more state-specific things such are check digits.
+* Add interface with VIES to provide, at which, an online verification of the existence of a VAT ID.